 “Liquid Crystal Display”.
-It is considered a transmission technology, since it uses a panel of three liquid crystal displays, one for each primary color: red, green and blue (hence also known as 3LCD), which let or not pass the light.
-This fact of letting in or blocking the light allows to generate a wide range of colors and shades.
+It is considered a transmission technology since it uses a panel of three liquid crystal displays, one for each primary color: red, green and blue (hence also known as 3LCD), which let or not pass the light.
+This fact of letting in or blocking the light allows generating a wide range of colors and shades.
 That’s why this technology stands out for the naturalness of the colors.

-For the curious, you can see how this technology works on its official 3LCD page.
+For the curious, you can see how this technology works int he following video:

 Advantages of LCD projectors